AliDweik/Regression-Models/README.md

 - Multiple Linear Regression gave the most balanced performance.
 - Polynomial Regression can help when relationships are nonlinear but needs tuning.
 - This project helped build foundational understanding of regression modeling and evaluation.

+## 📝 License
+This project is part of an academic assignment.
+Feel free to explore and modify for educational use.